Being a Shopify store owner, you might wonder how to export my Shopify store. We will tell you exactly how it works and what limitations there are.

 Option 2: Export data using the Shopify app

-For the second option, well be exploring the use of a Shopify app to export the contents of a store.
+For the second option, we will explore using a Shopify app to export the contents of a store.

-In the example below, well be using the AdNabu backups for Shopify that allow you to create backups and export your content to a new store, without having to manually copy and paste the different elements of your store.
+The example below will be using the AdNabu backups for Shopify that allow you to create backups and export your content to a new store without having to manually copy and paste the different elements of your store.

-Step 1: Once youve entered the store, its time to click on the Export option which is present in the home section.
-From here, select the file format in which youd want your data to be backed up.
-On the other hand, if you want to create a copy where youd like an editable copy of your backup, it would help if you create an Excel format.
+Step 1: Once you’ve entered the store, it’s time to click on the Export option in the home section.
+Select the file format in which you want your data to be backed up.
+On the other hand, if you want to create a copy where you’d like an editable copy of your backup, it would help if you create an Excel format.